 Using other libraries

 As a member of the University of Reading you can usually use other academic libraries.
-However, if you want to consult another Library's collections please contact the Library concerned before making a special journey.
+However, if you want to consult another library's collections please contact them before making a special journey.

 Can I use my local university library?

 Yes - if the library you want to use is a member of SCONUL (Society of College, National and Research Libraries).
 Find out if your local library is a member of SCONUL

 SCONUL provides two schemes you can use to visit other university libraries:

 SCONUL Access: reciprocal access scheme

 SCONUL Access is aimed at all members of a university and allows you to visit university libraries during most times of the year, although you should always check with the library before you visit.

 Part-time students, full-time postgraduate students (taught and research), and staff may be able to borrow using this scheme but most full-time undergraduates will not be able to, unless they are on placement.

 The SCONUL Summer Vacation Access Scheme is designed for undergraduates and masters students wanting to use their local university library during summer vacation.
 It allows you reference only access to other SCONUL members' libraries during their summer vacation.
 You will not be able to borrow.